sourcegraph/handbook/content/support/index.md

 #### Front-line support

-The current front-line support representative should immediately open the support email in HubSpot, determine the severity (see [SLAs](#slas) below), determine how to respond (e.g., if an answer is as simple as providing a link to our docs, or if someone else should be tagged in), and respond to the customer in HubSpot.
+The current front-line support representative should immediately open the support email, determine the severity (see [SLAs](#slas) below), determine how to respond (e.g., if an answer is as simple as providing a link to our docs, or if someone else should be tagged in), and respond to the customer in Jira.
 If someone else is taking ownership, assign them in the issue, and notify them in the #customer-updates channel in Slack.
+If you are unsure who should take ownership of the issue, ask in #distributioneers for anything related running the product or #web for anything related to browser extensions.

 The initial email response should not be delayed while waiting for input.
-If the rep doesn't know who to assign, they should simply acknowledge receipt of the ticket and promise to follow-up.
+If you don't know who to assign, simply acknowledge receipt of the ticket and promise to follow-up.

 Email responses should be natural, and don't need to fit any formal "voice".
 Respond how you'd want a support representative to respond to you.